brev-dev/another_esp8266_sensor_board/README.md

 #### Deep sleep (optional with jumper JP2)

 There seems to be some online [debates](https://www.esp8266.com/viewtopic.php?f=160&t=13625) about the optimal way to connect RST to GPIO16 in order to use the ESP8266’s DeepSleep functionality.
 I’ve erred on the side of caution and added a diode between the two.

+### Voltage supervisor (optional with jumper JP1)

+The ESP8266 is susceptible to brown-outs if the voltage is too low (a good explanation of this problem can be found [here](https://youtu.be/cKDv0aN67BY)).
+In conjunction with the non-instantaneous increase in voltage from the regulator when power is first applied, this can lead to boot problems.
+To protect against this, I’ve included an optional voltage supervisor ([TPS3839G33DBZ](https://github.com/brev-dev/another_esp8266_sensor_board/blob/4a8da56aba7b092c4e5784e14ad378a6c07b094b/datasheets/tps3839.pdf)) which will only set the chip-enable pin high when voltage is above an appropriate threshold.
+However, I’ve yet to notice brown-outs being a problem, so I sometimes skip this component.

 ### LORA (RFWM95W) module
 ![lorapair](https://github.com/brev-dev/another_esp8266_sensor_board/blob/5aa659a7452a0eb0ab53f27bc85ff3bf4364177d/images/lora_pair.jpg)